Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Introduction

 Our previous work in~\cite{taheri2023optimizing} introduced an algorithm that optimizes both the coefficient and bias parameters to improve DC power flow accuracy across a range of operating conditions.
 This optimization selects the DC power flow parameter values which minimize the mismatch between the line flows from the DC and AC power flow models over a training set of scenarios.
+We emphasize that the standard DC power flow parameters (e.g., $b_{ij} = 1/x_{ij}$) are themselves derived from simplifying assumptions that may not hold in practice.
+The goal of this parameter optimization is not to redefine the physical reactance or susceptance of a line.
+Rather, it is to find an effective set of parameter values that causes the DC power flow approximation to better match the results of the full AC power flow model.
+As discussed above, the standard DC power flow parameters are themselves derived from simplifying assumptions; we seek a different set of parameters that better serves the purpose of more accurately solving an optimization problem across a range of operating conditions.

-While this previous paper focused on optimizing the coefficients and biases within the DC power flow approximation itself~\cite{taheri2023optimizing}, specialization of the parameters to specific applications can yield even larger accuracy advantages.
-Accordingly, this paper extends the concepts from~\cite{taheri2023optimizing} to optimize parameters for the DC power flow approximation in order to improve accuracy of DC-OPF solutions relative to AC-OPF solutions (as opposed to the focus on DC power flow versus AC power flow in our prior work).
-Specifically, we seek the DC power flow parameters which best reduce the discrepancies of the generator active power setpoints associated with the DC-OPF solutions relative to those from the AC-OPF solutions across a range of load demands.
-This introduces new challenges since the loss function considers the optimal operational decisions from the DC-OPF problem, resulting in a bilevel structure.
+While the previous paper~\cite{taheri2023optimizing} focused on optimizing the coefficients and biases within the DC power flow approximation itself, specialization of the parameters to specific applications can yield even larger accuracy advantages.
+Accordingly, this paper optimizes parameters for the DC power flow approximation in order to improve accuracy of DC-OPF solutions relative to AC-OPF solutions (as opposed to the focus on DC power flow versus AC power flow in our prior work).
+Specifically, we seek the DC power flow parameters that best reduce the discrepancies of the generator active power setpoints associated with the DC-OPF solutions relative to those from the AC-OPF solutions across a range of load demands.
+This represents a significant conceptual and technical advancement that necessitates reformulating as a bilevel optimization problem that differs substantially from the single-level problem in~\cite{taheri2023optimizing}.
+The upper level seeks to tune the DC-OPF parameters, while the lower level solves the convex DC-OPF problem itself.
+This enhanced structure introduces new challenges, as the loss function must consider the optimal operational decisions from the lower-level optimization.